miltlima/kubelearn/README.md

 ## Questions

-1 - Create a new pod called `nginx` with `nginx:latest` image in default namespace.
+1 - Create a new pod called `nginx` with `nginx:alpine` image in default namespace.

 2 - Create a new deployment called `nginx-deployment` with `nginx:1.17` image and `4 replicas` in default namespace.